hk029/font-subset-loader/README.md

 {
 	test: /\.ttf$/,
 	loader: 'font-subset',
-	query: { glyphs: 'abc!' }
+	query: { glyphs: 'hey,you!' }
 }
 // returns the file content of the subsetted file.ttf
-// that contains only the specified glyphs a, b, c and !
+// that contains only the specified glyphs h, e, y, o, u and !
 ```

 ## Usage with other loaders